ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 Above code in Cpu0 lld support both the static and dynamic link.
 The "#ifdef DLINKER" is for dynamic link support.
 There are only just over 1 thousand of code in it.
-Half of the code size is support the dynamic linker.
+Half of the code size is for the dynamic linker.

 ELF to Hex